As an Amazon Associate, I earn from qualifying purchases.

 For the dough:

-Press the dough flat on a tray covered with parchment paper and then cover with a tea towel.
+- Press the dough flat on a tray covered with parchment paper and then cover with a tea towel.
 Allow it to rest in a draft-free area for 90 minutes.
 After 90 minutes place in the refrigerator and chill for at least 2 hours.

-Place a large piece of plastic wrap (double the pan size) in a square baking pan, a 7-inch pan, and press the butter into the pan.
+- Place a large piece of plastic wrap (double the pan size) in a square baking pan, a 7-inch pan, and press the butter into the pan.
 Now cover the butter with the extra portion of plastic which you place on top of the butter.
 Chill the butter for the same amount of time as the dough (2 hours).

-Roll the dough into a rectangle and place again on the baking tray.
+- Roll the dough into a rectangle and place again on the baking tray.
 Cover and place in the fridge for 4 hrs.

 Now we start preparing the croissants:

-Divide the dough into two equal portions by cutting it with a pastry cutter.
+- Divide the dough into two equal portions by cutting it with a pastry cutter.

-Place the one half back in the fridge, and keep it covered.
+- Place the one half back in the fridge, and keep it covered.
 Start to work on the remaining piece and roll it out and cut using a croissant cutter.

-Make a slit on the large part and start rolling by keeping space between each croissant.
+- Make a slit on the large part and start rolling by keeping space between each croissant.

-Brush lightly with melted butter, cover, and let the croissants rise for 2 hours
+- Brush lightly with melted butter, cover, and let the croissants rise for 2 hours

-I usually just let it stand in my oven that’s switched off till I’m ready to bake.
+in a warm area before baking. - I usually just let it stand in my oven that’s switched off till I’m ready to bake.

-Bake at 190C / 375F for 20 minutes until a rich golden brown.
+- Bake at 190C / 375F for 20 minutes until a rich golden brown

 Notes

-Bakers Tip: Croissant tastes best the same day but I usually just heat them little and can keep well for up to 3days still tasting amazing!
+Bakers Tip: Croissant tastes best the same day but I usually just heat them a little and can keep well for up to 3days still tasting amazing!

-Prepared, tried and tested Quraisha Aboobaker
+Prepared, tried, and tested Quraisha Aboobaker

 You decide which of the below versions you prefer regarding the famous Croissant